 If the father is known and is available for testing, his blood type is determined.

 If the father is unavailable for testing or if he was tested and he has Rh-positive blood, a blood test called cell-free fetal nucleic acid (DNA) testing can be done to determine whether the fetus has Rh-positive blood.
 For this test, doctors test small fragments of the fetus's DNA, which are present in the pregnant woman's blood in tiny amounts (usually after 10 to 11 weeks).

-After the risk of Rh sensitization is determined, doctors can measure the level of Rh antibodies in the mother's blood.
+If the father has Rh-positive blood, doctors measure the level of Rh antibodies in the mother's blood.
 If the level reaches a certain point, the risk of anemia in the fetus is increased.
-In such cases, Doppler ultrasonography may be done periodically to evaluate blood flow in the fetus’s brain.
+In such cases, Doppler ultrasonography Doppler ultrasonography Ultrasonography uses high-frequency sound (ultrasound) waves to produce images of internal organs and other tissues.
+A device called a transducer converts electrical current into sound waves... read more may be done periodically to evaluate blood flow in the fetus’s brain.
 If it is abnormal, the fetus may have anemia.

 As a precaution, women who have Rh-negative blood are given an injection of Rh antibodies at each of the following times:

 Within 72 hours after delivery of a baby who has Rh-positive blood, even after a miscarriage or an abortion

 After any episode of vaginal bleeding during pregnancy